TheKeepCode/redalert/README.md

 4. Copy and paste the following, then press Enter: `pip3 install pygame`
 5. Copy and paste the following, then press Enter: `pip3 install numpy`
 6. Copy and paste the following, then press Enter: `pip3 install Pillow`
+7. Copy and paste the following, then press Enter: `pip3 install mss`

 ## Normal Usage